 In addition the Council also manages a number of skate parks, multi-use games areas, 9 outdoor gyms and also coordinates the design and commissioning of new play areas, predominantly funded through developer contributions.
-The Council is currently coordinating and funding a new £300,000 skate park as part of the Mill project in Sittingbourne.
+The Council is funding a new £300,000 skate park as part of the Mill project in Sittingbourne.